 Grooming and Boarding

-A professional grooming session at the Animal Clinic of Billings typically consists of the dog being brushed, bathed and dried, as well as trimmed or clipped.
-Our on-site professional groomer, Donna Rae Alexander, brushes and combs out mats before the bathing, making it easier to lather the dog with shampoo.
+A professional grooming session at the Animal Clinic of Billings and Animal Surgery Clinic typically consists of the dog or cat being brushed, bathed and dried, as well as trimmed or clipped.
+Our on-site professional groomer, Donna Rae Alexander, brushes, and combs out mats before the bathing, making it easier to lather the dog or cat with shampoo.

 Additionally, we clean the dog’s ears to remove buildup and to check for signs of infection.
 When the dog’s coat has dried, he or she will be trimmed, clipped, or shaved, if needed or requested.
 We will also cut your dog’s nails to a comfortable length, as long nails can become painful for a dog, especially when he or she is walking, in addition to brushing your dog’s teeth with a dog-specific toothpaste as well.

-- Bathing (using only use hypoallergenic and soap-free shampoos)*
+- Bathing using only the best hypoallergenic and soap-free shampoos

-- Medicated baths (customized for your pet’s skin condition)
+- Medicated baths – which are customized to your pet’s skin condition and sensitivity level

 - Nail trimming

-Brushing can remove dead hairs, dandruff, and debris and stimulate the natural oils in the hair, resulting in a smooth, healthy, shiny coat.
-It can also prevent your dog’s coat from getting matted and your cat from getting hair balls.
+Regularly brushing your dog or cats hair can remove dandruff, dead hair, debris, and even stimulate the natural oils that protect the hair and help to produce a smooth, healthy, and shiny coat.
+Brushing can also prevent your dog’s coat from becoming matted and your cat from getting rats nests and hairballs.

 HOW OFTEN SHOULD I HAVE MY DOG GROOMED?

-You certainly don’t want to use your own scissors and electric razors to groom your pet.
-At the Animal Clinic of Billings, we have all the right tools to get your pet looking his or her best, from different kinds of clippers to an adjustable grooming table and so forth.
-We are already equipped with the best shampoos for dogs and cats with skin allergies, irritations, fleas and ticks, or for pets that got sprayed by a skunk and know which ones will best suit your dog or cats needs.
+You certainly don’t want to go about grooming in an unsanitary fashion by using your own scissors and electric razors to groom your pet dog or cat.
+At the Animal Clinic of Billings, we have all the right tools to get your pet looking his or her best, which includes everything from every type of shampoo and kind of clipper to an adjustable grooming table and so forth.
+We are already equipped with the best shampoos for dogs and cats with skin allergies, irritations, fleas, and ticks, or for pets that got sprayed by a skunk and know which ones will best suit your dog or cats needs.

 We make it easy to drop off your dog or cat and pick him or her up later at your convenience.

-Cleaning anal glands, shampooing a muddy or skunked dog, and removing fleas and ticks are not the most pleasant things to take care of, but come with the price of owning a dog.
-Our professional groomer and grooming assistants at the Animal Clinic of Billings knows how to take care of and clean all of these seemingly yucky things, and more.
-Believe us when we say that we’ve got you covered.
+Our professional groomer and grooming assistants at the Animal Clinic of Billings knows how to properly clean and take care of these seemingly yucky things, and much more that we probably don’t need to get into.
+You can believe us when we say that whatever the smell or stain may be, we’ve got you covered.